darkreapyre/Sandbox/README.md

 ### Step 4: Confirm the security group configuration
 To get an overview of the security group configuration for the instance, execute the following:
 ```
-> aws ec2 describe-security-groups
+> aws ec2 describe-security-groups --filters "Name=group-name, Values=devenv-sg"
 ```

 ### Step 5: Create the key pair to connect to the EC2 instance
 Even though the security group allows a SSH connection from any network, a private key is still required too access the EC2 instance.
 To create the key pair and save it to a file called `devenv-key.pem`, execute the following:
 ```
-> aws create-key-pair --key-name devenv-key --query "KeyMaterial" --output text > devenv-key.pem
+> aws ec2 create-key-pair --key-name devenv-key --query "KeyMaterial" --output text > devenv-key.pem
 ```

 ### Step 6: Find the Amazon Image ID (AMI) for the **admin** node
 For the **Admin** node configuration  a `t2.micro` instance will be used.
 To find the latest AMI for the `t2.micro`, run the following command:
 ```
-> aws ec2 describe-images --owners amazonm --filters "Name-root-device-type,Values=ebs"
+> aws ec2 describe-images --owners amazon --filters "Name=root-device-type, Values=ebs" "Name=architecture, Values=x86_64" "Name=virtualization-type, Values=hvm" "Name=description, Values='*Amazon*Linux*'" "Name=name, Values='*amzn-ami-hvm-2016.09.1*gp2'" --query "Images[*].{ID:ImageId}"
 ```
 <!---
 Make sure to execute the above and double check what the output is so as to add it to the comments below
 --->
-From the output of the above command, take note of the latest AMI ID for the `t2.micro` instance.
+The above command will filter all Amazon owned AMI Instances for the *x86_64* architecture, **EBS-Backed** and was build during the September 2016 cycle and query the AMI ID.
+Take note of the latest AMI ID.

 ### Step 7:  Launch the **admin** node instance
-Using both the `t2.micro` AMI ID noted above and the Security Group ID from **Step 2**, create the **admin** node EC2 Instance by executing the following:
+Using both the AMI ID noted above and the Security Group ID from **Step 2**, create the **admin** node EC2 Instance by executing the following:
 <!---
 Make sure to to run the describe-instances command to replace the X's below with the actual instance ID
 --->
 ```
 > aws ec2 run-instances --image-id ami-XXXXXXXXX --security-group-ids sg-XXXXXXXX --count 1 --instance-type t2.micro --key-name devenv-key --query "Instances[0].InstanceId"
 ```
-The output from the above command will be the output the newly created instance I'd of the **admin** node.
+The output from the above command will be the output the newly created instance ID of the **admin** node.
 Make sure to take note of it for future usage.

 >**Note:** *ami-XXXXXXXX* and *sg-XXXXXXXX* should be replaced with the output from **Step 6** and **Step 4** respectively.